TeaM3rd/Smart_Digital_Assistant/README.md

 In s3 services created a bucket(folder), upload a cleaned data and gave a permissions.
 In s3 we can create 'n' number of folders and can upload upto 5tb data.
 In IAM (identity access management) create a user and granting permissions.
 # MODULE-2 (Gracelin.S)<br>
-Data’s redirect to js code-data are fetched into lambda using js.
+# Data’s redirect to js code
+data are fetched into lambda using js.
-Integrating js code into Lambda fuction-created two intents and called them using fuctions and trained alexa using sdk.
+# Integrating js code into Lambda fuction
+created two intents and called them using fuctions and trained alexa using sdk.
 # MODULE-3 (Akksaya Rajasri.G.P)<br>
-Connecting
-Lambda function and Alexa developers console
-And test them.
+# Connecting Lambda function and Alexa developers console And test them.
 created invocation name,created two intents,creted slot and slot types and connected the endpoints.

 # PROPOSED SYSTEM: